-Prior to the performance on any work at a DOE-Owned or controlled site, the recipient shall contact the site facility manager for information on DOE and site specific ES&H requirements.
+Prior to the performance on any work at a DOE-Owned or controlled site, the recipient shall contact the contracting officer, program manager, or site facility manager for information on DOE and site specific ES&H requirements.

 The recipient shall apply this provision to all subawardees at any tier.